 When a resource lock has been applied, you must first remove the lock in order to perform that activity.
-By putting an additional step in place before allowing the action to be taken on the resource, it helps protect resources from inadvertent actions, and helps protect your admins from doing something they may not have intended to do.
+By putting an additional step in place before allowing the action to be taken on the resource, it helps protect resources from inadvertent actions, and helps protect your admins from doing something they might not intend to do.
 Resource locks apply regardless of RBAC permissions.
-Even if you are an owner of the resource, you must still remove the lock before you'll actually be able to perform the blocked activity.
+Even if you're a resource owner, you must still remove the lock before you'll actually be able to perform the blocked activity.

 Create a resource lock

 Recall our msftlearn-core-infrastructure-rg resource group.
-You've now got two virtual networks and a storage account in them.
-You consider these resources to be critical pieces of our Azure environment and want to ensure that they aren't mistakenly deleted.
+You've now got two virtual networks and a storage account in it.
+You consider these resources to be critical pieces of your Azure environment and want to ensure that they aren't mistakenly deleted.
 To prevent the resource group and its contained resources from being deleted, apply a resource lock to the resource group.

 In a web browser, navigate to the Azure portal if you haven't already.
 In the search box in the top navigation bar, search for msftlearn-core-infrastructure-rg and select the resource group.

 In the left menu, in the Settings section, select Locks.
 You should see that the resource currently has no locks.
 You'll add one.